-- If the mother is not undergoing any AGPs, droplet PPE (fluid resistant surgical mask (FRSM), gown, gloves and eye protection) is sufficient for airway positioning and/or oropharyngeal suctioning of the baby. - FFP3 mask required for any other neonatal airway procedures. - If there is any risk of the baby being compromised at delivery, the attending paediatric/midwifery team should don aerosol PPE in anticipation of delivery. - For COVID-19 suspected mothers, rapid/urgent maternal SARS-CoV-2 testing should be undertaken.

-6. How do I manage a baby born to a mother clinically suspected or confirmed COVID-19 and who requires respiratory support (AGP)?

-- Admit to an isolation cubicle or a cohorted area and nurse in an incubator. - Don aerosol PPE when directly caring for the baby. - Test for SARS-CoV-2 (PCR) at 72 hours and again on day 5, whether or not a sample was obtained soon after birth.
-If the baby's condition deteriorates, or the respiratory disease is considered atypical after 24 hours of life, the baby should be screened earlier for SARS-CoV-2. - a SARS-CoV-2 test taken soon after birth may not be reliable and is therefore not clinically indicated. - Send oropharygeal aspirate or ET secretions, rather than a throat swab. - Consider methods to reduce viral spread into the NNU including placing the expiratory limb of the CPAP into the incubator. - The baby should be considered potentially infectious and be nursed in an incubator for 14 days if the mother is confirmed positive.
+- If the mother is not undergoing any AGPs, droplet PPE (fluid resistant surgical mask (FRSM), gown, gloves and eye protection) is sufficient for airway positioning and/or oropharyngeal suctioning of the baby. - FFP3 mask required for any other neonatal airway procedures. - If there is any risk of the baby being compromised at delivery, the attending paediatric/midwifery team should don aerosol PPE in anticipation of delivery. - For COVID-19 suspected mothers, rapid/urgent maternal SARS-CoV-2 testing should be undertaken. - 6 How do I manage a baby born to a mother clinically suspected or confirmed COVID-19 and who requires respiratory support (AGP)? - Admit to an isolation cubicle or a cohorted area and nurse in an incubator. - Don aerosol PPE when directly caring for the baby. - Test for SARS-CoV-2 (PCR) at 72 hours and again on day 5, whether or not a sample was obtained soon after birth.
+If the baby's condition deteriorates, or the respiratory disease is considered atypical after 24 hours of life, the baby should be screened earlier for SARS-CoV-2. - a SARS-CoV-2 test taken soon after birth may not be reliable and is therefore not clinically indicated. - Send oropharygeal aspirate or ET secretions, rather than a throat swab. - Consider methods to reduce viral spread into the NNU including placing the expiratory limb of the CPAP into the incubator. - The baby should be considered potentially infectious and be nursed in an incubator for 10 days if the mother is confirmed positive.
+This period may need to be extended if the baby becomes symptomatic.
 Once the baby no longer requires AGPs, droplet PPE would be appropriate in the absence of a positive test.

-6.1.
-Mother
+6.1 Mother

-• The mother should not attend the NNU until she has tested negative (clinically suspected COVID-19) or (in the case of confirmed infection) until 14 days after the onset of her symptoms and she is symptom free.
-Mothers who test positive for SARS-CoV-2 after they have been discharged from the maternity unit, and who do not require to be readmitted with COVID-19 need only self-isolate for 10 days (8).
+• The mother should not attend the NNU until she has tested negative (clinically suspected COVID-19) or (in the case of confirmed infection) until 14 days after the onset of her symptoms and she is symptom free (8).
+Asymptomatic mothers who test positive on admission swabs need only self-isolate for 10 days.
+Mothers who test positive for SARS-CoV-2 after they have been discharged from the maternity unit, and who do not require to be readmitted with COVID-19 need only self-isolate for 10 days from the onset of symptoms or (if asymptomatic) from the date of their positive test.